playmaker432/WebScrap_VisionStudio/readme.md

 - The ouput file has 5 columns: 'Chinese Address','English Address', Contact, 'Telephone Number', 'Page'
 - The output file will be saved as a csv file in the '../Pictures/Greenshots_output'
 - The output file will be opened after application is finished.
+- Please note that the Chinese result is not accurate.
+The result is only for reference and the user should check the result by themselves.

 ## Error Handling